lzhang4911/TopRepo/README.md

 GitHub Top Repositories - A mini web application that shows top 10 GitHub repositories - thanks to eBax!

 DISCLAIMER: This is a take-home assignment as part of the interview task for a south bay company.
 It may not have any value to you at all.
-However, if you are not familiar with Spring Boot and plan to learn it, or if you need to build an local application to interact with the GitHub, you may find the source code useful!
+However, if you are not familiar with Spring Boot and plan to learn it, or if you need to build a local application to interact with the GitHub, you may find the source code useful!
 For example, how should you configure your maven script to run your Boot application inside your IDE as a server (instead of just booting up and stopping).

 1. Objectives